Kilmarnock F.C.: 2007 and 2012 Scottish League Cup finals

+Manager changes

 Allan Johnston signed a two-year contract and was appointed manager on 24 June 2013, with Sandy Clark as the assistant manager.
 Clark left his role in the summer of 2014 with the club looking to go in a new direction, and ex-Killie player and former Hearts manager Gary Locke was appointed as his assistant.
 Johnston was sacked in February 2015 after informing the press of his intention to leave in the summer, before discussing this with the board.
 Locke was placed in interim charge, before signing a three-year deal in April 2015.
 Kilmarnock went on to lose seven of their final eight games of the season, but were spared the play-off spot after a 4–1 win over Partick Thistle.

 The 2015–16 season would prove difficult for the team.
 Locke was removed from his position as manager in February 2016, with Lee Clark being appointed as his replacement.
 Despite a small uplift in form, the team finished in 11th place and faced a relegation play-off against Championship side Falkirk in order to stay in the top flight.
 Despite losing 0–1 in the first leg, Killie fought back and comfortably won the second leg 4–0 (4–1 on aggregate), securing the club's status in the Scottish Premiership for another season.
 Clark would leave Kilmarnock for a return to England with Bury in February 2017, exactly a year after his arrival.
 Former Rangers player Lee McCulloch, assistant to both Locke and Clark, was placed in temporary charge until the end of the season, achieving an eighth-place finish.
 The following season saw another poor start, with an early defeat to rivals Ayr United in the league cup group stages, followed by a disappointing start to the league campaign.
 McCulloch was sacked in September 2017 with the club rooted to the bottom of the table.